-Speed of recovery and being able to recover data with the least amount of data loss are particularly important in the data recovery process.
+Speed of data recovery software and being able to recover data with the least amount of data loss are particularly important in the data recovery process.

 There are many ways to handle a data backup and restore what you lost.
 Here are some of the best and most common methods.

 Physical backups consist of things like CDs, flash drives, and external hard drives.
-These are physical devices that serve essentially as another computer in the event of a failure with the primary system.
+These are physical devices that serve as storage capacity and essentially as another computer in the event of a failure with the primary system.
 Physical backups are good in that there’s no guessing about where the information is or how to access it.

 Cloud backups are easy to update and maintain, as they can be set to run on a regular schedule to log your organization’s information.
 They can also be quicker to access and implement in the event of a disaster than traditional, physical backups.

 Business Continuity and Disaster Recovery, or BCDR, is a system that stores snapshots of the current servers and programs your business uses.
 In the event of a data disaster, the system would be transferred over to the BCDR in a matter of minutes, which would boot up the latest version of the servers and programs to get your business up and running as fast as possible.

 BCDRs are an excellent failsafe to employ for automatic recovery.
 They basically eliminate the need to manually reboot after a failure, saving you time that you can potentially use to assess and address the damage.